 - All blasting permits and regulation enforcement are conducted by the Division of the State Fire Marshal.
 Ground vibrations, lasting an average of 3.5 seconds, are highly regulated and closely monitored by the state.

-- The Florida Department of Environmental Protection (in a slightly different, and larger, mine footprint than what is currently being proposed).
+- The Florida Department of Environmental Protection

 - The South Florida Water Management District (water use permits).